As it begins to turn dark cold and damp I’ve started to notice chilblains appearing on some patients feet.

 It’s essential to try to keep your extremities warn when it’s cold and NEVER rapidly warm them up in a hot bath, shower or a radiator!
 Try to wear thermal socks and gloves and wear plenty of warm clothing to help maintain a stable core body temperature.

-Do let me know below if you suffer from cold feet and I will be happy to help.
+Contact me know below if you suffer from cold feet and I will be happy to help.